About

 United Soybean Board (USB): Faced with a surplus of soybeans, the USB partnered with companies like Goodyear Tires, Skechers, and Ford Motor Co. to find new industrial applications.
 These collaborations opened new markets and fueled growth for soybean farmers.

-From the ads you see, to the meals you eat, to the fuel in your vehicles, checkoff programs are integral to daily life.
+From the ads you see, to the meals you eat, to the fuel in your vehicles, marketing orders and checkoff programs are integral to daily life.
 Iconic campaigns like “Got Milk?,” “Cotton, the Fabric of our Lives,” “The Incredible, Edible Egg,” and “Beef, It’s What’s for Dinner” are just a few examples of their impact.

 The History Of Block